 A lost filling.
 Losing a filling can allow the sensitive dentin of your tooth to be exposed to the air and in some cases can be quite painful.
 Replacing the filling can be a simple procedure.

 A chipped or broken front tooth.
-A broken front tooth may not hurt, but it may affect your appearance to the extent that we would call it an aesthetic emergency, and we will see you today.
+A broken front tooth may not hurt, but it may affect your appearance to the extent that we would call it an aesthetic emergency, and we will want to see you promptly.
 You’re in particularly good hands with Dr. Weiss for this problem.

 A front tooth that is knocked out.
 Come in as fast as you can.
 If it is replanted within half an hour, there is a good chance of saving it.
 Handle it delicately.
 The tiny ligament fragments attached to the tooth must be left undisturbed.
 Don’t even rinse it off.
 Some experts advise transporting the tooth in a glass of milk.
 While milk is helpful for keeping those ligaments alive, don’t spend time hunting for some milk.
 Instead, get a damp cloth (not a dripping wet cloth) or paper towel, wrap it gently, and get here quickly.